pivotal/docs-tap/namespace-provisioner/customize-installation.hbs.md

 If you are installing Tanzu Application Platform on Amazon Elastic Kubernetes Service (EKS), you can use the IAM Role specified in `aws_iam_role_arn` to configure the Kubernetes service account used by the workload and the supply chain components.
-For additional details on the process of creating the IAM Role for workloads and obtaining the `aws_iam_role_arn`, please follow the [Create AWS Resources](../install-aws/resources.hbs.md) documentation.
+For additional details on the process of creating the IAM Role for workloads and obtaining the `aws_iam_role_arn`, see [Create AWS Resources for Tanzu Application Platform](../install-aws/resources.hbs.md).

 Sample `tap-values.yaml` configuration: